-HIPAA (Health Insurance Portability and Accountability Act of 1996) is United States legislation that provides data privacy and security provisions for safeguarding medical information.
+HIPAA stands for Health Insurance Portability and Accountability Act of 1996.
+It is a United States legislation that provides data privacy and security provisions for safeguarding medical information.
 It has two main purposes: to provide continuous health insurance coverage for workers, who lose or change their job, and to reduce the administrative burdens and cost of healthcare by standardizing the electronic transmission of administrative and financial transactions.
-Other goals include improving access to long term care services and health insurance.
+Other goals include improving access to long-term care services and health insurance

 The act signed into law by President Bill Clinton on Aug.
 21, 1996, contains five sections, or titles.

 - HIPAA Tax-Related provisions